hoangttrang/fss_ml_proj/README.md

 **data_aggregate_nb.ipynb**

 -   Purpose: This notebook is used to combine external and internal data and further transform categorical type into One Hot Encoding.
-Afterward, we would split the data into Train and Test with threshold of 2024-11-01.
+Afterwards, we would split the data into Train and Test with threshold of 2024-11-01.
 Train data would be all the driver's trips before the threshold date.
-We are trying to predict after the test data threshold.
+All data after the threshold date is Test data.
 -   Outcome: Train and Test data with columns that are ready for model training

 ### D. Model Training and Model Evaluation